A few minutes into your Outward Bound course, you may think, “I’m nervous. I’m excited. I hope people like me.”

 Most importantly, you learn who you really are when everything else is stripped away.
 With the guidance of your Instructors and the help of your crew, you see your raw self.
 Superficial appearance means nothing when you haven’t seen a mirror in weeks.
 Your presence on Instagram isn’t adding to your livelihood when access to your phone is out of the question.
 Instead, you’re left with just you.
 You learn what triggers your stress and what soothes it.
 You learn that there’s “more in you than you know.”

 The ultimate purpose of every Outward Bound course is for each student to go home with their head held high, feeling empowered and capable of anything the world throws at them next.
 The magic of a course comes into your life at exactly the right time, in exactly the right place.
-And while any length of a course is valuable, there’s something special about surviving and thriving in the backcountry for a month—or longer!
+And while any length of a course is valuable, there’s something special about surviving and thriving in the outdoors for a month—or longer!

 About the Author